RIB CAGE ANATOMY

 Costal cartilages demonstrating flexibility of thoracic wall facilitating thoracic wall expansion during respiration

-Costal Cartilages - Function, Sourced from the app 3D OSTEOLOGY
+Costal Cartilages - Function, Preview from the app.
+Licensed under CC BY-NC-ND 4.0.
+Sourced from 3D OSTEOLOGY.

 COSTAL ARCH